 Origen was one of the greatest Christian writers of the third century and is included by many in the ranks of the Early Church Fathers.

 This excerpt from a homily on Genesis 22 (Hom.
 8,6 8.
 9: PG 12, 206-209) by Origen treats of the Abraham’s sacrifice of Isaac on Mount Moriah.
-It is a good example of the “spiritual interpretation” of the Old Testament whereby persons, places, and things are recognized as prefiguring Christ and the realities of the New Covenant.
-This example of spiritual exegesis, whereby the ram and Isaac are seen as s figures or types of Jesus Christ and Abraham is seen as a type of God the Father, is used in the Roman Catholic Divine Office of Readings for Tuesday in the 5th week of ordinary time with the accompanying biblical reading taken from Galatians 2:11-3:14.
+It illustrates the spiritual exegesis of the Old Testament whereby the ram and Isaac are seen as s figures or types of Jesus Christ and Abraham is seen as a type of God the Father.
+It is used in the Roman Catholic Divine Office of Readings for Tuesday in the Fifth (5th) week of ordinary time with the accompanying biblical reading taken from Galatians 2:11-3:14.